freealise/freealise/ar/README.md

 ([AR.js](https://github.com/AR-js-org/AR.js))
 [jsartoolkit5](https://github.com/artoolkitx/jsartoolkit5)
 lightgl for 3d drawing in ar (& with opencv), csg tetrahedra for skeleton
-add points in surface of screen (stroke goes forward and back, depth is distance between each two points of first and second part),
+add points in surface of screen
+(stroke goes forward and back, switch is when acceleration changes sign to positive;
+depth is distance between each two points of first and second part),
 their normals look against the screen to the side of camera